- Home

 DHS H-1B Weighted Selection Rule Clears OMB Review

-The Department of Homeland Security (DHS) is moving forward with a proposed rule to change how H-1B cap registrations are selected.
-The rule, which would introduce a weighted selection system instead of the current random lottery, has passed review by the Office of Management and Budget (OMB) and is expected to be published soon in the Federal Register.
+- The Department of Homeland Security (DHS) is moving forward with a proposed rule to modify the process for selecting H-1B cap registrations.
+The rule, which would introduce a weighted selection system instead of the current random lottery, has passed review by the Office of Management and Budget (OMB)

-What DHS H-1B Weighted Selection Rule Would Mean
+What the DHS H-1B Weighted Selection Rule Would Mean

 Under the proposed rule, U.S. Citizenship and Immigration Services (USCIS) would move away from the current random lottery system and instead implement a selection process that prioritizes registrants based on predefined criteria, potentially including wage levels, job roles or other merit-based factors.